 The past two days, I talked about musicals I fell in love with through the music and the movie.
-But today, I will talk about the musical I fell in love with through the stage version.
+But today, I will talk about the musicals I fell in love with through the stage version.
 Seeing a musical live is the best to experience a musical.

 First up is Newsies.
 Yes, before I saw Newsies I had listened to four of the songs through Pandora, but that didn’t make me fall in love with the stage show.
 But it still was enough to convince me to see the stage show.
 After hearing it had Tony winning choreography, I was looking forward to seeing Newsies more.
 I saw this musical in August of last year.